-"It's a learning environment it's a session about how to approach features rotating them through a couple of smaller features building their confidence and then making them feel comfortable coming back and trying it any time" Lori Shield, Marketing Director for Ski Sundown said.
+"It's a learning environment it's a session about how to approach features rotating them through a couple of smaller features building their confidence and then making them feel comfortable coming back and trying it any time" says Marketing Director Lori Shield.

-"Honestly you don't see that many girls out there,” Janelle Boratko said.
-“So I think when they see that there's just boys they might get a little caught off guard by it so it's going to be awesome to have this event."
+"Honestly you don't see that many girls out there,” says snowboarder Janelle Boratko.
+“So I think when they see that there's just boys they might get a little caught off guard by it so it's going to be awesome to have this event"

-"There's tons of camaraderie and I think that's another thing that the girls should really feel welcome knowing," Shields said.
+Shield explains, "There's tons of camaraderie and I think that's another thing that the girls should really feel welcome knowing"

-If you're not familiar with terrain parks, no problem.
-There will be instructors at the event teaching along the way.
+If you're not familiar with terrain parks, that's ok!
+There will be instructors at the event teaching you along the way.

-"What we're doing now is changing out features in our park and making them more introductory in nature,” Jarrod Moss, Ski Sport School Director said.
-“So, that people who have no experience in the parks can find some features that may be appealing to them."
+"What we're doing now is changing out features in our park and making them more introductory in nature,” says Ski Sport School Director Jarrod Moss, “So that people who have no experience in the parks can find some features that may be appealing to them"

 It will feel a bit like spring skiing in southern New England this weekend with high temperatures near 50.
-There is a small chance for a wintry mix Saturday early in the day with mostly cloudy skies followed by sun on Sunday.
+There's a small chance for a wintry mix Saturday early in the day with mostly cloudy skies followed by Sunday on Sunday.
 Northern New England will be slightly cooler in the 40s with the chance for rain or snow on Saturday with mostly cloudy skies for Sunday.